-The locking wheel nut key is usually supplied with your vehicle when it’s new.
-It’s commonly stored in one of the following places:
+The locking wheel nut key is supplied with the car when it’s new.
+It is normally stored somewhere practical but easy to forget.

 -